lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

   * This means you may not want to Mini Turbo before bouncing if you're trying to go up.

-  * Either a Mini Turbo or Boost will set forwards momentum up to a minimum if a Bounce Pad does have a lot of forwards momentum.
+  * Either a Mini Turbo or Boost will set forwards momentum up to a minimum if a Bounce Pad doesn't have a lot of forwards momentum.

     * You probably shouldn't be setting the forwards momentum to be so low that this breaks your track.